alcadoni/neomage-clinical-ai/README.md

 ---

-# Our Vision
+## Our Vision

-Neomage aims to become the clinical intelligence layer connecting patients, clinicians and healthcare systems.
+The long-term vision is to build a clinical intelligence layer connecting patients, clinicians and healthcare systems.

 By combining multimodal artificial intelligence with longitudinal patient modelling, the platform is designed to transform disconnected healthcare information into clinically meaningful insights that support precision medicine, proactive care and better healthcare outcomes.

 ---

-# Key Capabilities
+## Key Capabilities

 - Multimodal clinical data integration
 - Longitudinal patient intelligence